Rose Elinor Dougall: Personal life

 Dougall was born in Hampstead in London, but raised in Brighton and attended Camberwell College of Arts as late as mid-2006, and as a student appeared uncredited on the BBC Two show James May's Top Toys in December 2005, drawing the presenter on an Etch A Sketch.

 Her father, Alastair Dougall, is a singer-songwriter.
 She is the granddaughter of former BBC news broadcaster Robert Dougall.
 Her brother Thomas was a guitarist with Rose's backing band, was formerly of Joe Lean and the Jing Jang Jong and now plays in the psychedelic/kraut-rock group Toy.

+She is in a relationship with her Waeve collaborator Graham Coxon, with whom she has a daughter.